 - Britain shocked its allies on Thursday when it voted 52 to 48 percent in a referendum to leave the European Union.

-- The remaining 27 EU member states want Britain to make haste, but Prime Minister David Cameron has said he will not invoke Article 50, which regulates a country’s withdrawal from the bloc, at next week’s European Council.
+- The remaining 27 member states want Britain to make haste, but Prime Minister David Cameron has said he will not trigger Brexit at next week’s European Council.

-- Foreign ministers from the six founding nations of the EU agreed on Saturday that Europe needs to become more flexible to stem the continental tide of Euroskepticism.
+- Foreign ministers from the six founding nations of the EU agreed on Saturday that the bloc needs to become more flexible in order to fight Euroskepticism.